RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2022-04-11-preparing-paper-memory-based.md

 * Lap seconds PID -> 12it/s -> 5.23 8it/s -> 5.35 \|\|  with improved it/s:
 * Lap seconds PilotNet -> \|\|  with improved it/s:
 * Position deviation  MAE Frankenstein with dataset with more extreme cases -> 8 it/s ->19.03 \|\| with improved it/s:
+* Position deviation  MAE Frankenstein (trained more!) with dataset with more extreme cases -> 91 it/s -> 5.0